eccenca/cmem-plugin-template/README.md

 - [gitlab build plan](https://github.com/eccenca/cmem-plugin-template/blob/main/src/.gitlab-ci.yml)
 - badges, junit XML files and coverage stat generation

-## Usage
+## Setup and Usage

 ### Project Initialization

-The following command will generate a new project for you:
+The following command will create a new project directory:
 ```
 $ copier gh:eccenca/cmem-plugin-template cmem-plugin-my
 ```

-After that, you should initialize the repository and git hooks:
+After that, you can initialize the repository and install git hooks:
 ```
 $ cd cmem-plugin-my
 $ git init